Miss Kansas' Teen

 The Miss Kansas' Teen competition is the pageant that selects the representative for the U.S. state of Kansas in the Miss America's Teen pageant.

-Bella Andra of Maize was crowned Miss Kansas' Teen on June 7, 2025, at the Pratt Community College in Pratt, Kansas.
-She will compete for the title of Miss America's Teen 2026 in Orlando, Florida in September 2025.
+Ta’Liyah Lewis of Wichita was crowned Miss Kansas' Teen on June 6, 2026, at the Pratt Community College in Pratt, Kansas.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 In January 2023, the official name of the pageant was changed from Miss Kansas’ Outstanding Teen, to Miss Kansas’ Teen, in accordance with the national pageant.

 Results summary

 The year in parentheses indicates year of Miss America's Teen competition the award/placement was garnered.